 It was winter 2013, and I was stood in the middle of the Commercial Department at Trent Bridge discussing how we could enhance a supporter’s experience when they couldn’t get to the ground.
 Nottinghamshire was busy developing their new match centre (Trent Bridge Live) at the time, to provide live scorecards during a game, and the suggestion from the New Media Manager was – “What about streaming the game from a webcam?”

-As an IT professional and someone who loves a decent IT challenge, I left their offices with a “Leave it with me”.
+As IT support professionals and someone who loves a decent IT challenge, I left their offices with a “Leave it with me”.
 As soon as the suggestion was made I knew it would be something that would be massively popular, providing we did it right.
 We knew it would be a challenge.
 What about cameras?
 What about the live streaming platform?
 How would we make it easy to view on desktop PCs, as well as mobile devices like phones and tablets?
-The value to the viewer would be in “it just works” – something we build into every IT solution we design, install and configure.
+The value to the viewer would be in “it just works” – something we build into every IT support solution we design, install and configure.

 We’ve worked with Nottinghamshire County Cricket Club for many years and they are always looking for new and innovative ways to improve things for their members and supporters.
 A suggestion as revolutionary as live streaming their games had to be possible, didn’t it?
 No one else was doing it at the time, so this would be a massive benefit to everyone interested in County Cricket if we could pull it off, and we had to pull it off.

 We knew we had a number of challenges to overcome.